 Are there cut-offs for any instruments?
 Unfortunately there are a few instrument sections that have to be restricted by numbers.
-This is a number changes with the size of each band.
-Percussion students must demonstrate an ability to recognize and play back rhythms and melodies on snare as well as bells (bells look like a small keyboard that use mallets to be played).
+This number changes with the size of each band.
+Percussion students must demonstrate an ability to recognize steady beat and play back rhythms on snare as well melodies on bells (bells look like a small keyboard that use mallets to be played).
 For specific Percussion information clickHERE.

 What is summer band and orchestra and what if I cannot attend?
 Summer band and orchestra takes place during the month of June.
 The main purpose of the summer program is to get students in like-instrument (violin with violin, trombone with trombone) settings.
 It is also a great opportunity for students to meet new friends before they even start 6th grade!
 If you cannot attend summer band or orchestra, it is suggested that students acquire a few private lessons before school starts in August.

 Frequently Asked Questions Parent Edition

 How can my student get involved with the Clay Performing Arts Program?
-The first step to joining the band program is to sign up for an instrument fitting (you can do so by clicking on "Try-On Registration" at the top of this page!).
+The first step to joining performing arts is to sign up for an instrument or choir fitting (you can do so by clicking on "Try-On Registration" at the top of this page!).
 If you have a conflict with each of the try-on dates, contact Mr. Frizzi and he will be happy to set up an appointment with you and your student.

 What is an instrument fitting and do I need to be present?
 Instrument fittings take place at Clay Middle School.
-When they are finished, the student, parent and director decide which instrument would be the best fit for the student.
+When students are finished, the student, and director decide which instrument would be the best fit for the student.
 Your student will designate a first and second choice at the check out following the try-on.
 Final instrument placement will be emailed at the beginning of February when try-ons are complete.
 It is highly encouraged that a parent be present.